-For widgets that use data reports, the Report Parameter Editor is a tool to modify the parameter values for a selected report.
-On the Widget Editor screen, clicking the Edit button will open the Report Parameter Editor for the selected report.
+The Report Parameter Editor modifies selected parameter for a specified report, appearing in widgets that use data reports.
+On the Widget Editor screen, click the Edit icon to open the Report Parameter Editor for the selected report.

 •.txt – Tab-separated text file containing the tabular data.